peteroupc/peteroupc.github.io/random.md

 (Practically speaking, for sufficiently large list sizes, any given PRNG will not be able to randomly choose some permutations of the list.
 See also "Lack of randomness" in the [**BigDeal document by van Staveren**](https://sater.home.xs4all.nl/doc.html).)

-The PRNG chosen this way&mdash;
-- should meet or exceed the quality requirements of a statistical-random implementation, and
+The PRNG chosen this way should meet or exceed the quality requirements of a statistical-random implementation.
-- should have been initialized automatically with an _unpredictable seed_ before use.

 <a id=Hash_Functions></a>
 ## Hash Functions